 Fiber Infrastructure - We recognized \$70.6 million of revenue, approximately 78% of which was derived from lit backhaul services, from our Fiber Infrastructure segment for the year ended December 31, 2016.
 This revenue was derived from the newly acquired PEG Bandwidth and Tower Cloud businesses.
-Revenues related to the PEG Bandwidth acquisition have been included in our results of operations for the period from September 1, 2016 to December 31, 2016.
+Revenues related to the PEG Bandwidth acquisition have been included in our results of operations for the period from May 2, 2016 to December 31, 2016 and revenues related to the Tower Cloud acquisition have been included in our results of operations for the period from September 1, 2016 to December 31, 2016.
 At December 31, 2016, we had approximately 5,450 customer connections.

 Consumer CLEC - For the year ended December 31, 2016, we recognized \$22.5 million of revenue from the Consumer CLEC Business, compared to \$17.7 million for the period from April 24, 2015 to December 31, 2015.
 The increase is primarily attributable to a full year of revenue during 2016 as compared to 252 days of revenue during the prior year period.
 We served approximately 37,000 customers as of December 31, 2016, a 19.6% decrease from 46,000 at December 31, 2015.
 The decrease in customers is due to the effects of competition and customer attrition.